aryan68125/iqinfinite_tasks/README.md

 6. sets
 7. strings
 8. tuples

+# Inheritance, Polymorphism, Encapsulation, Class variables:
+[Inheritance, Polymorphism, Encapsulation, Class variables] have been used in the solution.py file inside a class_oop folder :
+NOTE: class_oop is not a package it's just a folder
+1. solution.py

 # magic methods:
 Magic methods are those methods that can't be created by us but we can use them to create some new things to meet our requirements for example creating a fraction datatype: